 Print Temperature Range: 225°C – 235°C

-Due to its extreme flexibility, Flexible/TPE finds a large application in the automotive and household appliance sector.
-It is also ideal for toys, novelty items, wearable, phone cases, and visual products.
+Due to TPU and TPE filaments’ extreme flexibility, you can find a large application in the automotive and household appliance sector.
+TPE and TPU are also ideal for objects like toys, novelty items, wearable, phone cases, and visual products.

 - Consistent diameter, smooth feeding properties